stellar/actions/README-rust-release.md

   - [4.
 Create Release on GitHub](#4-create-release-on-github)
   - [5.
 Monitor the Publish](#5-monitor-the-publish)

+Note that this release process leans into trunk-based releasing, where most releases occur directly from the `main` branch.
+If patches need to be made to past releases create a release by performing step 1 below, then:
+- Make the changes on the `main` branch first then backport to the `release/` branch.
+- Or, open PRs against or push changes to the `release/` branch, then cherry-pick those changes back up onto `main` in new PRs.

 ## 1. Bump Version

 Each Rust repo has a workflow that can be triggered manually, called the `Bump